stevapps0/botlyne/PRD.md

 - I want to access conversation history so I can understand context.
 - I want to mark resolutions and collect satisfaction scores so I can track performance.

+### As a WhatsApp Integration User
+- I want to connect my WhatsApp Business account so customers can chat with AI.
+- I want customers to receive instant, accurate responses from my knowledge base.
+- I want to manage multiple WhatsApp integrations for different departments.
+- I want to monitor WhatsApp conversation analytics and performance.

 ## Success Metrics
 - **User Adoption**: Number of active organizations and API key usage.
 - **AI Performance**: AI resolution rate >85% with confidence scoring validation.